Mectal/ConnectHive/README.md

     - do "git revert HEAD", undo last commit
     - do "git reset --hard commit_id", to reset branch to previous commit
     - do "git log", to view history of commits
+    - do "git rm -rf --cached, to remove all files from repo to respect .gitignore rules then follow Push to git and commands to read with .

 # GitHub practices
 Best Practices for Using Git